 So, why don’t teens ask for help?
 There are many reasons, including:

-- They are afraid the bullying will get worse if they tell.
+- they are afraid the bullying will get worse

-- They don’t want their parents knowing the ‘reason’ they were bullied.
-Some bullying is about sensitive topics like sexual relationships or same-sex attraction.
+- they don’t want their parents knowing the ‘reason’ they were bullied.
+Some bullying is about sensitive topics like sexual relationships.